Manulife unveils COVID-19-related travel insurance

-TORONTO — Manulife Financial Corp. says it is offering COVID-19-related travel insurance for Canadians who take international and domestic trips.
+TORONTO — Manulife Financial Corp. is offering COVID-19-related travel insurance for Canadians who take international and domestic trips.

 The policy, slated to roll out in October, will provide emergency medical coverage that includes the coronavirus and related conditions.

-It will also provide some coverage linked to trip interruptions or cancellations in the event of quarantine.
+It will also provide some coverage linked to trip interruptions or cancellations in the event of quarantine, Manulife said in a release Wednesday.

 The nation's largest insurer follows smaller companies in offering medical travel insurance that covers COVID-19, including the Canadian Association of Blue Cross in Ontario and Quebec.
 Trip interruptions are not covered under Blue Cross plans.